ThermaLife is a Certified Member of the American Academy of Thermology

 We make comparative scans to optimize the analysis and have the capability to scan the entire body.

+We are NOT portable.
 Our imaging room is specially designed to maintain temperature without air movement.
-The camera remains stationary for accuracy and to avoid re calibration.
+The camera remains stationary for accuracy and to avoid re-calibration.

 All scans are analyzed and read in the office.
 Results are discussed along with the patients additional concerns after reports are completed.

 History of Thermal Imaging